asciamanna/asciamanna.github.io/_drafts/a-shared-test-double-vocabulary.md

 comments: true
 excerpt_separator: <!--more-->
 summary: How can adopting a shared test double vocabulary improve our code and our interactions?
-image:
+image: /img/crash-test-dummy.jpg
 category: software craft
 tags: ['microtesting', 'tdd']
 ---

 <img src='/img/crash-test-dummy.jpg' alt='crash test dummy head' class='img-responsive' />

-When software development teams begin practicing TDD and mircotesting, they commonly adopt a mocking framework or library and use it everywhere.
+When software development teams begin practicing TDD and mircotesting, they commonly adopt a mocking library and use it everywhere.
 This practice tends to harm the codebase and the team's interactions.
 It's easy to overlook the overuse of mocking libraries without the experience of working with high-quality microtest suites.

 ## Test Double Vocabulary
 Gerard Meszaros developed a taxonomy for "fake" objects used in tests in his book _xUnit Test Patterns_.
 He describes the generic term **_Test Double_** as any object used as a "stand-in" for the real object during test execution.
 In his book, he defined five types of test doubles.